KilledByAPixel/1Keys/README.md

 # 🎻🎷🎹

-This three instrument piano supports play with both keyboard and mouse!
+This tiny three instrument piano supports play with both keyboard and mouse!

 The keyboard setup mirrors the onscreen piano keyboard and allows for simultaneous notes.